 Ryver makes a power move combining team communication and task management features in one app.
 It’s like putting Slack and Trello into a single tool.
-This idea sounded exciting when our team first read about it on Ryver’s website.
-However, once we dived into the app, the end product implementation didn’t get us nearly as excited.
+This idea sounded exciting, so we were eager to explore Ryver.

 Ryver stresses that having both communication and task manager tools in a single app is highly beneficial.
 Apart from native task manager, they also have built-in integrations with Google Drive, DropBox and Box, so you can choose files to share directly from your file storage.
 Ryver claims to integrate with 500+ apps via Zapier.

 We were able to successfully connect several apps to Ryver.
 Here’s the thing though – Zapier lets you receive up to 100 tasks in its free plan.
-This would be only 100 tweets or 100 RSS updates.
 If your team relies on integrations heavily, you’ll have to pay for Zapier plan which is quite pricey (e.g. $250 for 50K tasks).
 It means your ‘free’ Ryver plan may end up with a paid Zapier plan.

 To compare with Slack, I must say, that their integrations take just a few clicks while connecting apps via Zapier is more complicated.
 Moreover, Zapier requires to run a test of the integration which, in our case, resulted in some errors for a few times.

-We wrote a ridiculously comprehensive comparison of Ryver vs Slack that you can check out in case you are looking for a more in-depth feedback.
+We wrote a ridiculously comprehensive comparison of Ryver vs Slack that you can check out in case you are looking for the in-depth feedback.
 In a nutshell, Slack search options, notification management as well as integration options are far more advanced and intuitive.

 Price could become a deal breaker when choosing between Slack and Ryver.
 The freemium plan in Slack is very limited, motivating you to switch to Standard (from $6.67 per user, per month) or Plus (from $12.50 per user, per month) plans.
 Ryver has been experimenting with its pricing a lot.
 As of December 2018, it doesn’t have a Freemium version anymore, even for small teams.
 The tool is $49 per month for teams up to 12 users and $99 for unlimited users.
 The price tag for the Enterprise package starts at $399.

-Ryver audio and video calls are possible via built-in integration with FreeConference allowing you to communicate with up to 400 people.
 In Slack, if you remember, there’s a limit for 15 people in audio/video calls.
-If that’s not enough, connect Slack to any conference tool (FreeConference integration is also available, btw) and enjoy the call with your big team.
+If that’s not enough, connect Slack to any conference tool and enjoy the call with your big team.

-When you open Ryver, it feels a bit like a flashback to the ‘90s.
-The heavy design, complicated user interface and excessive use of ALL CAPS make you wonder which icon or button to click next.
-Just like in Slack, with their private/public channels and one-to-ones, conversations in Ryver are organized in Open forums, Private teams and Direct messages.
+Just like in Slack, with their private/public channels and direct messages, conversations in Ryver are organized in Open forums, Private teams and Direct messages.
 There are also Topics which are equivalent to Threads in Slack.
-The Notifications menu was quite useful to quickly get up to date with the recent messages in Ryver.

 Choose Ryver if: